LiGoldragon/WebPublish/readme.md

 Nix can also provide `wrangler` and other runtime tools required by specific hosting backends.

+## Development environment

+This repository provides a flake-based dev shell.

+- To enter the shell manually:
+  - `nix develop` (in the project root)

+- With `direnv` + `nix-direnv`:
+  - Install `direnv` and `nix-direnv`.
+  - Run `direnv allow` once in the project root.
+  - The environment will auto-activate when entering the directory.

+- With Emacs `envrc`:
+  - Install the `envrc` package.
+  - Run `direnv allow` once in the project root so the environment can be loaded.
+  - Enable `envrc-mode` in project buffers to load the environment from `.envrc`.

 ## Building without Nix

 Nix is preferred but not strictly required.